JOIN GOOGLE CLASSROOM

 Book the make-up lesson the usual way:

-Please go to www.HuntingtonEd.com and click on “Online Scheduling” in the menu.
-There are directions on the website as well as a brief video tutorial.
+Please go to www.HuntingtonEd.com and click on “Schedule Make up” in the menu.
+There are directions on the website.
 At the bottom of the page, you need to click “Accept,” and it will take you to the scheduling page.
 Select “Make-up class,” which has a $10 fee.

 In the comments box labeled “optional” after signing in, you will need to include